CHAPLAINLEE/hello-world/README.md

 # hello-world

-Hi humans!
+Hi Guys

-hubot here, i like Node.js and coffeescript (that's what I'm made of!).
-I've had tacos on the the moon and find them far superior from earth tacos.
+Chaplain here, i want to learn how to deal with computer vison in 2D space not rocket science deal with DCAM and C++ or python for custom anlaysis on a live  dcam  stream